 • A move away from the tight-knit social groups that were the norm for humans until very recently and the resulting effect on our nervous system.

+Having better health and vitality should be at the heart of everything we do.
 The power of nature can boost our body’s natural immunity and support systems, enhancing our health and vitality.
 The right kind of supplementation can enhance the power of nature – treating and resisting the effects of lifestyle and the lack of real nutrition in our diet.

 Conclusion